ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/10_overview.rst

 .. image:: gui_user_guide/_static/images/plugin/project/simOutputSettings.png

-Next up is the Simulation Output Settings.
+Next step is the Simulation Output Settings.
 There are three output files.
 First is the log file of the master.
-However, when simulation jobs are started by the GUI, the openPASS master is not executed and, hence, the master log is not important in this tutorial.
+However, when simulation jobs are started by the GUI, the openPASS master is not executed and, hence, the master log will not contain any log entries.
 Second is the log file created by the slave.
 In this log file you will find error messages, actions of the slave etc. depending on the log level.
-The Log level lets you choose, which type of messages are logged.
+The Log level lets you choose which type of messages are logged.
 “0” means that only errors are logged, whereas the highest log level of “5” leads to the most detailed description of which steps are executed by the slave.
 The results path specifies the folder in which the results of a successful simulation will be saved.